Puspalata-37/To-Do-List-App/README.md

 # To-Do-List-App

-Here are the coades for creating a To Do List App using HTML,CSS and JavaScript.
+Here are the codes for creating a To Do List App using HTML,CSS and JavaScript.